The best sales to shop today: Apple TV, Sur La Table, Aerogarden and more | CNN Underscored

 Apple TV 4K, 64GB ($159.99, originally $179.99; bestbuy.com)

-Start prepping for your next TV binge: The previous gen Apple TV 4K, our upgrade pick for best streaming device, is down to $159.99 — that’s $20 off — at Best Buy.
+Start prepping for your next TV binge: The previous-gen Apple TV 4K, our upgrade pick for best streaming device, is down to $159.99 — that’s $20 off — at Best Buy.
 Apple TV 4K is powered by tvOS and integrates with iTunes and iCloud, allowing you to stream music, photos and videos from your existing library.
 Plus, if you own compatible Apple devices, such as iPhones, iPads and MacBooks, AirPlay connectivity allows you to wirelessly share content on your big screen.
 Your shows will look better than ever with 4K, which uses four times more pixels than Full HD, and HDR, which makes for especially vivid colors and detail — and they’ll sound incredible too, thanks to immersive Dolby Atmos audio.

 Allswell